 If you’re considering a hair transplant, you need to understand how many grafts are needed to get the best results for you.
-The amount of grafts that you need depends on your level of hair loss according to the Norwood Scale (for male pattern baldness) or the Ludwig Scale (for female pattern baldness).
+The amount of hair grafts that you need depends on your level of hair loss according to the Norwood Scale (for male pattern baldness) or the Ludwig Scale (for female pattern baldness).

-A 4000 graft hair transplant will be able to fill in your crown and temples, establishing a natural-looking hairline.
+A 4000 grafts hair transplant will be able to fill in your crown and temples, establishing a natural-looking hairline.
 Here, you can see some previous Wimpole Clinic hair transplant patients’ before and after photos:

 However, research suggests that you can transplant up to 6000 grafts without significantly affecting the donor area .
-Though, a good surgeon should not extract more than 25% of the follicular units from the donor area during a single procedure, so be wary of clinics that offer 6000+ graft transplants .
+Though, a good hair transplant surgeon should not extract more than 25% of the follicular units from the donor area during a single hair transplant procedure, so be wary of clinics that offer 6000+ graft transplants .

 There is a ‘safe donor area’ that surgeons use to ensure that they can avoid hair transplant overharvesting and other transplant complications.
 Research suggests that donor area can decrease in size as you age, so your surgeon should keep this in mind .

-While most people tend to opt for an FUE transplant, some people find that an FUT transplant works for them.
+While most people tend to opt for an FUE hair transplant, some people find that an FUT transplant works for them.
 There are a few FUT and FUE differences in regard to invasiveness, cost, time, and hair transplant scarring.

-When it comes to graft numbers, there is very little difference between the two in terms of the number of grafts, although some research states that the transection rate is higher in an FUE transplant, therefore graft survival may be lower .
+When it comes to graft numbers, there is very little difference between the two in terms of the number of hair grafts, although some research states that the transection rate is higher in an FUE transplant, therefore graft survival may be lower .

-The average UK hair transplant costs £3.25 per graft, therefore a 4000 graft transplant should come up at around £13,000.
+The average UK hair transplant costs £3.25 per graft, so a 4000 grafts transplant should come up at around £13,000.
 Of course, this depends on the surgeon and the clinic.